 A major in philosophy provides the finest in a liberal arts education.
 A liberal arts education helps you gain basic skills that are absolutely essential for success in virtually every career path, especially in today's information age.
-As you think about the career opportunities a philosophy major provides, there are three things to consider:
+As you think about the career opportunities a philosophy major provides, there are several things to consider:

 What skills will I gain?